microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/module.md

 - `node16` is available from TypeScript 4.7
 - `node18` is available from TypeScript 5.8 as a replacement for `node16`, with added support for import attributes.
-- `node20` is available from TypeScript 5.9 and provides a stable option intended to model the behavior of Node.js v20.
-Unlike `nodenext`, this option is unlikely to have new behaviors in the future.
-Also unlike `nodenext`, specifying `--module node20` will imply `--target es2023` unless otherwise configured.
+- `node20` adds support for require(ESM).
-- `nodenext` is available from TypeScript 4.7, but its behavior changes with the latest stable versions of Node.js.
-As of TypeScript 5.8, `nodenext` supports `require` of ECMAScript modules. `--module nodenext` implies the floating `--target esnext`.
+- `nodenext` is available from TypeScript 4.7, but its behavior changes with the latest stable versions of Node.js. `--module nodenext` implies the floating `--target esnext`.

 #### `preserve`